GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### I have found that the reason a lot of people are interested in artificial intelligence is the same reason a lot of people are interested in artificial limbs: they are missing one.
+> ### Should array indices start at 0 or 1?
+My compromise of 0.5 was rejected without, I thought, proper consideration.
 >
-> ~ *David Parnas*
+> ~ *Stan Kelly-Bootle*

 ---
 ## 🏎 Quick Facts